typedb/typedb/docs/pages/documentation/5-migration/OWL-migration.md

  -k,--keyspace <arg>   Grakn knowledge base.
 Required.
  -u,--uri <arg>        Location of Grakn Engine.
  -v,--verbose          Print counts of migrated data.
+ -d,--debug            Migration immediatly stops if any transaction fails
 ```

 Please note: `-no` and `-retry` are not supported by OWL at the moment.